 Founded in 2005, the Halton-Peel Humanist Community (HPHC) is a community group that advocates separation of government and religion.
 We are affiliated with Humanist Canada, which is a non-profit charitable organization, and are a member organization of the International Humanist and Ethical Union.

-We support the searching for meaning in a non-supernatural world.
+We support the search for meaning in a non-supernatural world.
 Science, reason and compassion are at the heart of this secular world view.
 We work toward secular and rational approaches to law, ethics, and social welfare.

 Our brochure in both English and French can also be downloaded below.

 - To promote a secular society in which the independence of civic governance from religious influence is a fundamental tenet of public affairs.

 - To promote rational dialogue and thought in the formation of public policy.

 - To defend the rights of Humanists, Secularists, Atheists and Freethinkers and to oppose any attempts to impose religious-based laws and beliefs on the general population.